punkish/punkish/docs/Geodata-with-SQLite/index.md

     <figcaption>Poly</figcaption>
 </figure>

 It is possible to store points in an **R\*Tree** virtual table by making the bottom-left and top-right corners of a box the same, that is, a square of side = 0.
 However, while I was able to store the same in a **Geopoly** table as well, the `geopoly_within()` function didn't return any result.
 So I decided to make a tiny box of 5 meters around every point and store those polys in the virtual tables.
 The only problem is that the length of each degree of latitude in meters varies with the latitude (it gets smaller as one moves away from the equator toward the poles).
-The formula `abs(1/(40075017*cos(latitude)/360))` returns meters for any given latitude (40075017 is the radius of the earth in meters).
+The formula `abs(1/(40075017*cos(latitude)/360))` returns meters for any given latitude (40075017 is the radius in meters of a perfectly spherical earth).
+Note that the "square" of 5m side is increasingly distorted trapezoidally as one moves away from the equator.

+***Note:*** *I am mixing meters and lng/lat because that is how we tend to use them in real life -- when talking of points, we refer to them with their lng/lat coords (actually, in spoken English we tend to say lat/lng even though we refer to cartesian coords as x/y), and when talking of distances, we speak in meters.
+I want to be able to answer queries such as, "Find all the points within x meters of (this) longitude/latitude."*

 Triggers populate the virtual tables as the main table gets loaded with data.
 The `geopoly_regular()` function below makes a `4` sided poly of `abs(5/(40075017*cos(latitude)/360))` meters centered at `[longitude, latitude]`.
 The function `geopoly_bbox()` returns the bounding box of the poly, and `geopoly_json()` converts the bbox into json.
 Then `json_extract()` pulls out the bottom-left and top-right corners.

-*Note: I am mixing meters and lng/lat because that is how we tend to use them in real life -- when talking of points, we refer to them with their lng/lat coords (actually, in spoken English we tend to say lat/lng even though we refer to cartesian coords as x/y), and when talking of distances, we speak in meters.
-I want to be able to answer queries such as, "Find all the points within x meters of (this) longitude/latitude."*

 ```js
 const createTriggers = () => {